seek-oss/braid-design-system/.changeset/gorgeous-bears-glow.md

 Improved trimming of white space around text

-## Breaking Changes
-Improved the mechanism used to trim the white space around text.
-This will have subtle white space changes throughout the UI, but will largely just be improvements on balance of space around text.
+Migrated from our custom [Basekick](https://github.com/michaeltaranto/basekick) implementation to [🛶 Capsize](https://seek-oss.github.io/capsize/) to more accurately trim the white space around text.
+This will have subtle white space changes throughout the UI, but will largely just be improvements to the balance of space around text.

-As a result of adopting the new technique it is no longer feasible to maintain the `_LEGACY_SPACE_` fallback on `Heading` and `Text`.

-### Removed _LEGACY_SPACE_ from  `Heading` & `Text`
+**BREAKING CHANGES**

+**Heading/Text: Removed _LEGACY_SPACE_**

-The `_LEGACY_SPACE_` prop was provided to support consumers migrating to `v14` when the white space cropping and layout components were introduced.
-This has now been removed to allow us to further improve our techniques used.
+The `_LEGACY_SPACE_` prop was provided to support consumers migrating to [`v14`](https://github.com/seek-oss/braid-design-system/releases/tag/v14.0.0) when the white space cropping and layout components were originally introduced.
+This has now been removed to allow us to further improve on our approach.

 Migrating off this prop will require consumers to perform the following steps:
 - Remove the usage of `_LEGACY_SPACE_` on a component